calmh/zsnapper.old/README.md

 Transfer the tarball to your GZ and unpack it from the root.
-Read below about configuring (the config file is in `/opt/local/etc`), then enable the service with `svcadm import /opt/custom/smf/zsnapper.xml`.
+Read below about configuring (the config file is in `/opt/local/etc`), then enable the service with `svccfg import /opt/custom/smf/zsnapper.xml`.
 Check the log `/var/svc/log/site-zsnapper.log` for issues.

 Non-SmartOS Solaris, Linux, or FreeBSD